luisaveiro/localhost-databases/README.md

 ##### **DotEnv Variables**

-MySQL Docker Compose file uses the follow variables from the DotEnv file.
+The MySQL Docker Compose file uses the follow variables from the DotEnv file.

 ```ini
 #--------------------------------------------------------------------------